mirceaulinic/mirceaulinic.github.io/_posts/2016-11-17-network-orchestration-with-salt-and-napalm.md

 At Cloudflare we had certain requirements solved thanks to the following features:

 - Find reliably and fast relevant details (e.g. MAC addresses, IP addresses, interfaces given a circuit ID, VLAN IDs etc., looking into the ARP tables, MAC address tables, LLDP neighbors and other sources of information, from all network devices)
-- Schedule jobs to make sure the config is consistent (without running manually a command)
+- Schedule jobs to make sure the config is consistent (without running manually a command; yes, the system will do that for you!)
 - Parallel execution (because that's what computers are good at, aren't they?)
-- abstracted & vendor-agnostic configurations
+- Abstracted & vendor-agnostic configurations
 - Native cache, without requiring us to deploy and maintain complex database systems (e.g. LLDP neighbors details, which don't change very often, you can cache the data and you can access it instantly whenever needed)
 - REST API
 - High availability